 (F) Activity Description Number / frequency Promotion of incident data collection and reporting Create awareness and buy in regarding incident data collection and reporting.
-This will be done through outreach to industry members/log hauling contractors via The Trucking Advisory Group and BCFSC through bulletins, articles and face to face discussion. ongoing Article publication regarding the importance of consistent and accurate incident data reporting Promotion of the importance of consistent and accurate incident data reporting, existing mechanisms and resources to industry via TAG members and BCFSC 2/Biannual Click here to enter text.
-Click here to enter text.
-Click here to enter text
+This will be done through outreach to industry members/log hauling contractors via The Trucking Advisory Group and BCFSC through bulletins, articles and face to face discussion. ongoing Article publication regarding the importance of consistent and accurate incident data reporting Promotion of the importance of consistent and accurate incident data reporting, existing mechanisms and resources to industry via TAG members and BCFSC 2/Biannual 38T 38T 387